Cron

 control

-This is a script, written either in Python or NodeJS.
-This can be thought as a "setup" script since it will run only once at the moment of creating the plugin.
+This is a script written either in Python or NodeJS.
+This can be thought of as a "set up" script, since it will only run once, at the moment of creating the plugin.

 function

-This is a script, written either in Python or NodeJS.
-It will be executed based on the set frequency.
+This is a script written either in Python or NodeJS.
+It will be executed based on the defined frequency.

 view.xml

-This file provides the developer with the capability to build and display a form, where the users can input the plugin's required parameters.
+This file provides the developer the capability to build and display a form where users can input the plugin's required parameters.

 For instance, consider a plugin requiring information from the user such as: